Delightful, strategy-shifting, and totally free ideas for your next data viz

 President Obama’s Data Visualization

-I realize it’s completely taboo to write about current events six months after they’ve happen but I DON’T CARE.
+I realize it’s completely taboo to write about current events six months after they’ve happened, but I DON’T CARE.
 One of my favorite events of the year is watching the enhanced version of the State of the Union.
-Not the regular view – the enhanced view.
-One side of the…
+Not the regular view—the enhanced view.
+One side of the split screen…

 Read More